 How to apply

-Potential UKRI applicants should refer specific questions about the applications process to the relevant Research Council or Innovate UK.
+Potential UK Research and Innovation applicants should refer specific questions about the applications process to the relevant Research Council or Innovate UK.

 Guidance for business and academic organisations on what funding they can get to test ideas and develop innovative products and services can be found at:

 Information about the research application processes for each Research Council can be located at the following: